What does spring cleaning mean to you?

 It is time to get some help.

 I have said this before and I will say it again, there is no shame in seeing a therapist!!!
 Too many people think they can handle everything on their own, but they are wrong.
+Friends and family members have their own issues.
+While they may make great sounding boards, they are not a substitue for professional mental healthcare.

 Other tips to help clean up how you view your life includes, but is not limited to, the following: